Director of the Center

 (This page -- as well as Rob's curriculum vitae (CV) -- is like a cathedral: a bit old-fashioned, always under reconstruction* ;-)

-Here's a (28 February 2012) !!!!!!NEWSFLASH!!!!!! for you W-rated differential geometers: the Willmore conjecture has been resolved!
-This is one of what the late Bob Osserman referred to (in his early 1980s Berkeley Colloquium Lecture) as "Three Obdurate Conjectures in Differential Geometry" and concerns the total bending energy W of closed surfaces in 3-space.
-The round sphere achieves the absolute minimum W=4\pi and it's been known since work of Leon Simon from the 1980s that for higher genus surfaces the absolute minimum is strictly greater; indeed Willmore conjectured in the 1960s that W is at least the area 2\pi^2 of the Clifford minimal torus in the 3-sphere, and this is part of what Fernando Coda Marques and Andre Neves have just proven.
-I've done some work on this problem myself over the years and believe their methods might help resolve a related conjecture of mine for closed surfaces in n-space: W exceeds 6\pi for any surface not diffeomorphic to the 2-sphere, with equality if and only if the surface is a Veronese minimal projective-plane in the 4-sphere.
-(My colleague Franz Pedit and I may write up a bit more about this problem in the near future.)
+One of the most remarkable accomplishments in differential geometery was announced on 28 February 2012: Fernando Coda Marques and Andre Neves have resolved the Willmore Conjecture!
+This is one of what the late Bob Osserman referred to (in his early 1980s Berkeley Colloquium Lecture) as "Three Obdurate Conjectures in Differential Geometry" and concerns the total bending energy W of closed surfaces in 3-space (he referred to it as "the sleeper" among the three - the other two were the Caratheodory Conjecture about umbilic points on ovaloids and Lawson's Conjecture about the the uniqueness of the Clifford torus among all embedded minimal surfaces of genus 1 in the 3-sphere, also recently resolved by Simon Brendle).
+The round sphere achieves the absolute minimum W=4π and it's been known since work of Leon Simon from the 1980s that for higher genus surfaces the absolute minimum is strictly greater; indeed Willmore conjectured in the 1960s that W is at least the area 2π^2 of the Clifford minimal torus in the 3-sphere, and this is part of what Fernando and Andre have proven.
+Their work actually shows that any embedded minimal surface in the 3-sphere (other than a great 2-sphere or Clifford torus) has area strictly greater than 2π^2.
+Their methods depend on the orientability of the surface (through a very clever degree argument) but don't seem suited resolve a related conjecture of mine for closed surfaces in n-space: W exceeds 6π for any surface not diffeomorphic to the 2-sphere, with equality if and only if the surface is a Veronese minimal projective-plane (which is non-orientable) in the 4-sphere.
+Rob was invited to write the cover article for the Spring 2016 MSRI newsletter Emissary about this topic.

 Most of Rob's work is available electronically in preprint or published form at the above locations, but there are a few things not (yet) posted there: